Skip to contents

 ma_outcomes_tbl_fct <- make_outcome_table(

-#> Missing values in outcome xgrid were set to 0
+#> Missing outcome values introduced by xgrid were set to 0;

 ma_model_fct <- condPois_2stage(ma_exposure_matrix,